Analyzing sub-20 nm defects and ultrathin (~1 nm thick) residues in semiconductor processes

 Results and Discussion

-Hybrid bonding is gaining interest as replacement of thermal compression bonding for advanced applications that require higher interconnect density.
+As another example, the cleanliness of copper surfaces as they are prepared for hybrid bonding can be examined.
+Hybrid bonding is gaining interest as replacement of thermal compression bonding for advanced packaging applications that require higher interconnect density.
 An important element to ensure successful hybrid bonding is an extremely flat, smooth, clean, and hydrophilic dielectric surface that is properly terminated with Si-OH bonds that can bond together instantaneously upon contact at 25 °C. Additionally, to form good metal-to-metal bonds, the Cu surfaces must be free of organic contaminants and carbides which prevent true Cu interfacial grain growth.
 It is known that benzotriazole (BTA), which is used as an inhibitor to protect recessed copper, reacts with copper ions to form a thin Cu(II)-BTA polymer on the copper surface that is difficult to remove [3].

 Conclusion